ronen-aniti-projects/Python-Motion-Planning/README.md

 5. Generate and visualize a trajectory.

 #### The welcome message
-On successfull launch, the CLI will show a welcome message:
+On successful launch, the CLI will show a welcome message:
 ```
 ========== WELCOME ==========
 Welcome to a demonstration of Ronen Aniti's motion planning pipeline.